ibm-cloud-docs/data-virtualization/user_mgmt.md

 ## Current plans
 {: #um_current_plans}

-Access to Data Virtualization service instances for users in your account is controlled by [Identity and access management (IAM) on IBM Cloud](/docs/data-virtualization?topic=data-virtualization-iam) and database access is provided by standard access controls provided by the database.
+Access to {{site.data.keyword.dv_short}} service instances for users in your account is controlled by [Identity and access management (IAM) on IBM Cloud](/docs/data-virtualization?topic=data-virtualization-iam) and database access is provided by standard access controls provided by the database.

 For more information about IAM, see [What is IBM Cloud Identity and Access Management?](/docs/account?topic=account-iamoverview).